-An inhalation study of styrene oxide in pregnant New Zealand white rabbits (94) used exposure levels of 0, 15, or 50 ppm (n = 24/dose group) 7 hours/day, 7 days/week on GD 1-24 (the day after insemination = GD 1).
+New Zealand white rabbits (103) used exposure levels of 0, 15, or 50 ppm (n = 24/dose group) 7 hours/day, 7 days/week on GD 1-24 (the day after insemination = GD 1).
 Rabbits were killed on GD 30 for evaluation of uterine contents, including examinations for external, visceral, and skeletal abnormalities.
 Maternal mortality was 16.7% at 15 ppm and 79.2% at 50 ppm.
-There was a significant decrease in feed consumption in both styrene oxide-exposed groups, with dams in the 50-ppm dose group consuming just under half the amount of feed as dams in the control group.
-There was a significant 17% decrease in maternal weight gain in the 50-ppm group.
-The only significant alteration in litter or fetal parameters in rabbits was an increase in the percent of litters with resorptions from 18.8% in the control group to 66.7% in the 15-ppm group and 75.0% in the 50-ppm group.
+There was a significant decrease in feed consumption in both styrene oxide-exposed groups, with dams in the 50 ppm dose group consuming just under half the amount of feed as dams in the control group.
+There was a significant (17%) decrease in maternal weight gain in the 50 ppm group.
+The only significant alteration in litter or fetal parameters in rabbits was an increase in the percent of litters with resorptions from 18.8% in the control group to 66.7% in the 15 ppm group and 75.0% in the 50 ppm group.

-Questions for the Expert Panel
+Expert Panel Conclusions

-Are human data sufficient for an evaluation of the developmental toxicity of styrene following prenatal exposure?
+Data from human studies are not sufficient for an evaluation of the developmental toxicity of styrene following prenatal exposure.
+The studies were limited by low statistical power and lack of adequate individual-exposure information.